Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_main_panel.md

 ![EGT](../../img/EGT.png)

-Exhuast Gas Temperature gauges are provided for each engine.
+Exhaust Gas Temperature gauges are provided for each engine.
 The gauges have two needles- a large needle providing increments of 0 to 12 in multiples of 100 degrees centigrade, and a smaller needle presenting increments of 0-10 in multiples of 10 degrees centigrade.
 Temperatures are measured at the exit of the